1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 • Weather: Longer trekking period (6-7 days) with a monsoon blossom but less snow in general.

-People Also Ask About Himachal Pradesh
+People Also Ask About Himalayas

 1. Do I need prior trekking experience?